 The Mighty Duck: Version 3.0

-…especially since the team chose to bring back the Mighty Duck for use in the shoulder patch of these jerseys.
+…the team chose to bring back the Mighty Duck on the shoulder patch of these jerseys.

 The oval pattern surrounding the appropriately tinted Mighty Duck logo features “Anaheim Ducks” in the team’s lovely, flourish-laden number font, which would make it a good choice as a primary logo.
 But you know what would look even better?